Refractive Lens Surgery

 Is the procedure painful?

-No, the surgery is performed under local anaesthetic with sedation, making it quick and painless.
+No, the surgery is typically performed under local anaesthetic eye drops with mild sedation, making it quick and painless, with speedy recover after treatment.
+You can usually go straight home after surgery.

 What type of lens is used?